Interactive mind maps for strategy

-Published online by The Economics Network, October 2012.
+First published online by The Economics Network, October 2012.
+Last updated September 2017.

 Electronic mind maps improve learning efficiency by refining content to concisely express the main terms, enabling students to acquire knowledge more quickly.
 Learning effectiveness is increased by visual presentation of relationships between topics, and providing diagrams and rich pictures within topic boxes to reinforce meaning.
 Electronic delivery enables a wider range of topics to be covered than a traditional textbook, whilst simultaneously enabling theories to be considered in greater depth.
 The approach is intended to provide a blended learning solution that is used in conjunction with textbooks and journal articles.
 The intention is to create a body of freely available electronic subject material that can be further developed by the academic community.

 Many of the electronic mind maps have a final topic box named sources that contains references to useful textbooks, journal articles and online resources.

 Some of the mind maps have been exported into PDF format so they can be viewed in Adobe Acrobat Reader.
 These previews lack the full functionality, such as hyperlinks to other maps.
 Try A Guide to Strategy; Forces driving localisation; Barriers to Market Entry; or Differentiation, Potential Sources of.
 Use the slider at the bottom left hand corner of the screen to expand or contract the size of a topic box, when the topic box contains a diagram that can only be properly viewed by expanding the topic box.

 The electronic mind maps contained within the zipped folder can only be properly viewed by acquiring MindJet MindManager software, and the viewer is a free download.
 Select "Download Trial" once you are on the web page.